Cloudforge2/ScholarSphere/Scholar-sphere-latest/Scrappy-service/README.md

 A Go-based web service that fetches academic data from the OpenAlex API and populates it into a rich, hierarchical Neo4j graph database.

 This application provides a simple API to search for authors and works, ingesting them and their relationships into Neo4j.
-It's designed for performance, using **asynchronous background processing** for large datasets and efficient bulk database operations to build a deeply connected graph of academic knowledge.

 ## Features